wdclem/wdclem/README.md

 Bonjour le world, Hello the monde 👋

 I'm Clement, a student in C language, generally interest in programming stuff.
-I enjoy elegant interfaces and to understand deeply how things works.
-Currently exploring C and computer science, enjoying exploring unknown.
+I enjoy understanding how things works and break them while trying to.

+Currently exploring C, computer science and etting familliar with security things

 🫂 Have a great day !